 Psychological injuries might include:

-– The emotional effects of an accident are often overlooked, especially if there are physical injuries to tend to.
+Short or long-term emotional distress – The emotional effects of an accident are often overlooked, especially if there are physical injuries to tend to.
 Depending on the severity and type of emotional injury, they can have just as serious of an effect on a car accident victim as physical injuries and the effects may even last longer if not treated.

-– After a serious car accident, whether injuries were involved or not, victims can experience varying levels of anxiety.
+Anxiety – After a serious car accident, whether injuries were involved or not, victims can experience varying levels of anxiety.
 This can range from discomfort while riding in a vehicle to extreme panic attacks when revisiting the scene of the incident.

-– When a victim experiences lasting physical pain and trouble performing what used to be common tasks, it can take its toll on their emotions.
+Depression – When a victim experiences lasting physical pain and trouble performing what used to be common tasks, it can take its toll on their emotions.
 For this reasons, victims of serious car accidents and injury can often experience significant bouts of depression.

-(PTSD) – This disorder can develop after any type of major trauma that involves harm or the threat of harm.
-Although most people don’t think about it unless it happens to them or someone they know, car accidents fit the bill as a highly traumatic event.
+Post-traumatic stress disorder (PTSD) – This disorder can develop after any type of major trauma that involves harm or the threat of harm.
+Although most people don't think about it unless it happens to them or someone they know, car accidents fit the bill as a highly traumatic event.
 In fact, research has indicated that about 9% of car accident victims develop PTSD.